 The National Framework for NHS Continuing Healthcare and NHS-funded nursing care applies in England.
-It:
+It contains:

-- sets out eligibility criteria and the principles and processes staff must follow when deciding eligibility for NHS Continuing Healthcare.
-See sections 4, 5, and 7 - provides tools staff must use and complete to support decision-making - the Checklist Tool, Decision Support Tool (DST) and Fast Track Tool.
-See sections 5.1, 5.3 and 7 - provides common paperwork the tools above must be used for recording evidence that informs decisionmaking

-- sets out the process for challenging eligibility decisions.
-See section 9 - clarifies the interaction between assessment for NHS CHC and NHS-FNC.
+- the eligibility criteria, principles and processes staff must follow when deciding eligibility for NHS Continuing Healthcare.
+See sections 4, 5, and 7 - the tools staff must use and complete to support decision-making the Checklist Tool, Decision Support Tool (DST) and Fast Track Tool.
+See sections 5.1, 5.3 and 7 - common paperwork the tools above must be used for recording evidence that informs decision-making - the process for challenging eligibility decisions.
+See section 9 - clarification of the interaction between assessment for NHS CHC and NHS-FNC.
 For information on NHS-FNC, see section 14.

 The Framework document also includes numbered Practice Guidance (PG) in Q&A format, to support staff who assess and deliver NHS CHC.
 Standing Rules Regulations and Directions underpin the Framework and carry the force of law.
-To view the updated guidance and associated tools, see www.gov.uk/government/publications/national-framework-for-nhs-continuing-healthcare-and-nhs-funded-nursing-care
+To view the updated guidance and associated tools, see www.gov.uk/government/collections/nhs-continuing-healthcare-and-nhs-funded-nursing-care